mautic/developer-documentation-new/docs/rest_api/getting_started.rst

         'adapter' => 'cache.adapter.filesystem',
     ],

-You can also configure a ``memcached`` server for improved performance, like this:
+You can also configure a ``memcached`` server for improved performance:

 .. code-block:: php